-} where in the last equality we have introduced the boost angle by $B\equiv \tanh{\phi_B}$ and used the convention of Fig. \ref{zorro} that $i$ is in the future lightcone of $k$, namely $(t_\mathsmaller{i}-t_\mathsmaller{k})=+(x_\mathsmaller{i}-x_\mathsmaller{k})$.
-We notice that there is no such thing as a center of mass frame in the theory of relativity, and the boost transformation is to be applied to \textit{each} breaking point separately.
-As we imagine describing the collision from another frame, it is nice to express the left- and right- velocities \textit{at} the breaking point in terms of the pre-image with a boost parameter $B$, as follows.
-The Lorentz group transforms the velocities according to { } where $B$ is the (boost) parameter and $\bar{v}_\mathsmaller{i}$ is the image of ${v}_\mathsmaller{i}$ under the group action.
-In analogy with (\ref{def_hyperphi}), we express the boost parameter $B$ and the velocity $\bar{v}_\mathsmaller{i}$ as { } Using the addition formulas for hyperbolic sines and cosines together with (\ref{def_hyperphi}), (\ref{defboost}) and (\ref{def-preimage}), the group action translates Eq. (\ref{group}) into { } thus showing that a change of inertial frame simply shifts the velocity angle by the boost angle, i.e., { }
+} where in the last equality we have introduced the boost angle by { $B\equiv \tanh{\varphi_B}$} and used the convention of Fig. \ref{zorro} that { $i$} is in the future lightcone of { $k$}, namely { $(t_\mathsmaller{i}-t_\mathsmaller{k})=+(x_\mathsmaller{i}-x_\mathsmaller{k})$}.
+We stress that there is no such thing as a center of mass frame in the theory of relativity, and the boost transformation is to be applied to \textit{each} breaking point separately.
+To describe the collision from another frame, we express the left- and right- velocities \textit{at} the breaking point in terms of the pre-image with a boost parameter { $B$}, as follows.
+The Lorentz group transforms the velocities according to { } where { $B$} is the (boost) parameter and { $\bar{v}_\mathsmaller{i}$} is the image of { ${v}_\mathsmaller{i}$} under the group action.
+Using (\ref{def_hyperphi2}), we express the boost parameter { $B$} and the velocity { $\bar{v}_\mathsmaller{i}$} as { } Using the addition formulas for hyperbolic sines and cosines together with (\ref{def_hyperphi}), (\ref{defboost}) and (\ref{def-preimage}), the group action transforms Eq. (\ref{group}) into { } thus showing that a change of inertial frame simply shifts the velocity angle by the boost angle, i.e., { }